Łukasiewicz logic: General algebraic semantics

 Here valid means necessarily evaluates to 1.

-Font, Rodriguez and Torrens introduced in 1984 the Wajsberg algebra as an alternative model for the infinite-valued Łukasiewicz logic.
+Font, Rodriguez and Torrens introduced the Wajsberg algebra in 1984 as an alternative model for the infinite-valued Łukasiewicz logic.

 A 1940s attempt by Grigore Moisil to provide algebraic semantics for the n-valued Łukasiewicz logic by means of his Łukasiewicz–Moisil (LM) algebra (which Moisil called Łukasiewicz algebras) turned out to be an incorrect model for n ≥ 5.
 This issue was made public by Alan Rose in 1956.
 C. C. Chang's MV-algebra, which is a model for the ℵ_{0}-valued (infinitely-many-valued) Łukasiewicz–Tarski logic, was published in 1958.
 For the axiomatically more complicated (finite) n-valued Łukasiewicz logics, suitable algebras were published in 1977 by Revaz Grigolia and called MV_{n}-algebras.
 MV_{n}-algebras are a subclass of LM_{n}-algebras, and the inclusion is strict for n ≥ 5.
 In 1982 Roberto Cignoli published some additional constraints that added to LM_{n}-algebras produce proper models for n-valued Łukasiewicz logic; Cignoli called his discovery proper Łukasiewicz algebras.

 Complexity

-Łukasiewicz logics are co-NP complete.